Car Covers for Outdoors: A Comprehensive Review

 Reflective Materials

 Choosing a car cover made from reflective materials can significantly reduce the amount of heat absorbed by your vehicle.
-These materials help deflect sunlight, keeping the car's surface cooler.
+These materials help deflect sunlight, keeping the car's surface cooler and protecting against tree sap and bird droppings that can bake onto the paint in high heat.

-Common reflective materials include polyester with UV-resistant coatings, which is lightweight and effective at reflecting sunlight, and aluminum-coated fabric, known for its high reflectivity and excellent protection against UV rays.
+Common reflective materials include polyester with UV-resistant coatings, which is lightweight and effective at reflecting sunlight, and aluminum-coated fabric, known for its high reflectivity and excellent protection against UV damage.

 UV Protection